jiongchen/mat-rbf/README.md

 ```
 ./build/main config.json
 ```
-The results are written to `vtk` formatted file, which can be visualized by `paraview`.
+The results are written to `vtk` formatted files, which can be visualized by `paraview`.

 To cite our paper, you could use the following BibTex entry.